liyinglilyyang/COSC499Project/README.md

 ## Insructions
 ### To run this program from the command line <br> you must type "python average.py" <br> Once running it will prompt for user input <br> Enter any selection of integers 9 times Then the output is displayed

+# Max Feature
+## Purpose
+Asks the user to input 9 integers and prints the highest "max" value.
+## Instructions
+Insure the max.py file is imported into the main file and within the main file call the calculate_max() function.
+Follow the user prompt and enter 9 integers.
+From here the function will return the max value.